DavePearce/Homepage/content/blog/01_semantic_versioning.md

 And finally, just to get you thinking, here's a cool idea for upstream
   developers: **know your dependencies!** These days, its easy to find your downstream clients.
-Before releasing a new version, just check for breaking changes by _running all your client's tests!_ That's exactly what [Crater does for Rust](https://github.com/rust-lang/crater) and also what [these folks](https://dl.acm.org/doi/abs/10.1145/3379597.3387476) and
+Before releasing a new version, just check for breaking changes by _running all your clients' tests!_ That's exactly what [Crater does for Rust](https://github.com/rust-lang/crater) and also what [these folks](https://dl.acm.org/doi/abs/10.1145/3379597.3387476) and